chrisallenlane/md5-suppression-list-match/README.md

 Affiliate marketers often receive lists of email addresses (from other affiliate marketers) which they must unsubscribe from their own mailing lists in order to comply with the US CAN SPAM act.
-For security reasons, such a llist (usually called an "MD5 suppression list") is typically encrypted via MD5 hashing before distribution.
+For security reasons, such a list (usually called an "MD5 suppression list") is typically encrypted via MD5 hashing before distribution.

 This script matches a CSV file of user data containing email addresses against an MD5 suppression list.

-This script has been can be run in one of two modes: either in-memory or on-disk.
-The in-memory mode is dramatically faster than the on-disk mode (which is the default), but cannot be used to process lists whose length approaches the limits of your systems RAM.
-On-disk mode has no such limitation.

 Installation
 ------------
-This script requires `ruby`, `rubygems` to be installed on your system.
+This script requires `ruby` and `rubygems` to be installed on your system.
 It also requires that the `trollop` gem be installed.
 The script itself requires no installation, and can either be run directly or placed somewhere on your system PATH for convenience.